 Privacy is an issue you'll almost certainly face in practice.
-Many valuable applications of data science touch on personal data, from health data, and location data and mobile phone activity to smart meter data.
+Many valuable applications of data science touch on personal data-from health data, location data, and mobile phone activity to smart meter data.

-This lecture and the next focus on how we can perform useful data analysis on sensitive data sets in a way that protects the privacy of individuals in your data set.
+This lecture and the next focus on how we can perform useful analysis on sensitive data in a way that protects the privacy of individuals in the data sets.
 Most of this lecture will examine data privacy attacks, while the next lecture will focus on methods to promote privacy while still allowing for useful data analysis.
 Understanding common attacks is one of the best ways to mitigate them; that said, we expect you to be responsible with the material in this lecture.

-1 De-anonymization techniques
+28.1 De-anonymization techniques

-Many data sets must be scrubbed of personally identifiable information (PII) before release, so that given a dataset, one cannot determine the identity of any individual in the data set.
-A common first step is to remove "sensitive attributes" from data to anonymize data.
+Many data sets must be scrubbed of personally identifiable information (PII) before release, so that, given a data set, one cannot determine the identity of any individual in the data set.
+A common first step is to anonymize data by removing "sensitive attributes."
 For example, the HIPAA safe harbor provision specifies the following as sensitive attributes for medical data: name, location, phone number, email, IP, SSN, medical record numbers, health plan numbers, and more.
 All of these must be removed from a medical data set to insure HIPAA compliance.
-However, just removing all sensitive attributes from your data set is not sufficient to guarantee that individuals cannot be identified.
+However, just removing all sensitive attributes from one's data set is not sufficient to guarantee that individuals cannot be identified.

-In 1997, researcher Latanya Sweeney showed that she could de-anonymize a HIPAA-compliant medical data set by matching it with entries in a public ally available data set of voter records.
+In 1997, researcher Latanya Sweeney showed that she could de-anonymize a HIPAA-compliant medical data set by matching it with entries in a publicly available data set of voter records.
 There were three attributes in common between these data sets: zip code, date of birth, and sex.
 On their own, any of these three attributes would not be enough to identify any individual.
 But taken together, they were enough to uniquely identify the medical records of the governor of Massachusetts.

-This is an example of a linkage attack in which one links multiple data sources, some of which are seemingly anonymized sensitive data (e.g. medical records) with a seemingly innocuous data sets (e.g. voter list).
-Having your name on a voter is not harmful, but when other attributes overlap (as in the case of the governor of Massachusetts), it can be enough to link you to sensitive records you did not want you name attached to.
+This is an example of a linkage attack in which one links multiple data sources, some of which are seemingly anonymized sensitive data (e.g. medical records), with a seemingly innocuous data set (e.g. voter list).
+Having your name on a voter is not harmful, but when other attributes overlap (as in the case of the governor of Massachusetts), it can be enough to link you to sensitive records to which you did not want you name attached.
 Even today, many data privacy attacks come from unforeseen data linkage attacks.

-Understanding the dangers of linkage attacks gave a rise to a definition k-anonymity.
+Understanding the dangers of linkage attacks gave rise to a concept called k-anonymity.
 This notion distinguishes between "quasi-identifiers" (e.g. zip code, date of birth) and "sensitive attributes" (e.g. name).
-A data set preserves k-anonymity if for any setting of the quasi-identifiers and sensitive attributes, there are at least k individuals who match this setting.
-To achieve k-anonynimity, one needs in general to modify their data set (by removing attributes or by combining them into coarser bins).
-However, ensuring k-anonymity is not enough to ensure privacy, as we'll see in the next example.
+A data set preserves k-anonymity if, for any setting of the quasi-identifiers and sensitive attributes, there are at least k individuals who match this setting.
+In general, to achieve k-anonymity one needs to modify their data set (by removing attributes or by combining them into coarser bins).
+However, ensuring k-anonymity is not enough to ensure privacy, as we'll see in the following example.